 Paul: Quinns, it’s okay.
 You can confess and be absolved.
 Our world is one that still has room for forgiveness.
 Come and tell-

-Quinns: I might have accidentally fed one of my students a pint of poison.
+Quinns: I might have accidentally fed my student a pint of poison.

 Paul: Ah.
 It’s all right.
 You’re not the first person-